 4. Prioritize What’s Most Important to You

 Prioritizing is essential.
-This is a key part of outlining your divorce tips and strategies.
-Deciding where you’re willing to compromise, and where you’re not, can save you time, money, and stress.
+This is a key part of outlining your divorce strategy.
+Deciding where you’re willing to compromise, and where you’re not, saves you time, money, and stress.

 Emotions tend to flare during a divorce.
-It’s easy to find yourself in a heated battle about an asset you don’t really care about just because you don’t want your ex to have it.
-If you win, it might feel good for a moment.
+It’s easy to find yourself in a heated battle about an asset you don’t really care about just because you don’t want your ex to win.
+If you emerge victorious, it might feel good for a moment.
 But in the big picture, it wastes time and money and causes unnecessary stress.

 Know what you need and want and take the steps to achieve your goals.